 Buying a mailing list made easy

-If you’ve never bought a mailing list before, it may seem like an overwhelming project.
 You might have tons of questions, including: how do I buy a mailing list, where do I buy one, how much does a mailing list cost?
 Whether you’re a buying a mailing list for the first time, or you’re looking to improve your list-buying experience, read on and we’ll answer these questions and more.

 And once you have a mailing list, here are instructions to build a mailing list using Excel.

-When you’re buying list data, the first thing you need to decide is who your target audience is.
-Who are you trying to reach?
-When you think about your audience, you need to break them down into demographics: the types of people you are trying to reach.
-This is also known as mailing list segmentation.
+When you’re buying a list, the first thing you need to decide is who your target audience is.
+Who exactly are you trying to reach?

 Other types of segmentation include sales stage segmentation for new or returning customers, business segmentation for reaching companies, or even hobby segmentation that you can use to reach enthusiasts in your field.